 5. Personalized search results

-Seeing relevant search results is an important aspect to keep the consumers interested.
+Seeing relevant search results is an important aspect of keeping the consumers interested.
 By merging diverse data inputs with the search input, a customer engagement platform can refine the results, ensuring heightened engagement.
 By combining data from different points and the search term a consumer uses, website search results can be personalized to keep good visitor engagement levels.

 On Forever 21’s website, let’s say a consumer searches for ‘red shirt.’
 Since an account is created with the data for gender as male, we see red shirts only for men.

 6. ‘Recently Viewed’ widget

 The ‘Recently Viewed’ widget triggers an interest in previously viewed products and makes it easy for customers to complete their purchases.
 Using a customer engagement tool, the cart abandonment rate can plunge from figures like 60% to around 46% through proficient personalization.